The Vanishing Half: Reception

 The novel debuted at number one on The New York Times fiction best-seller list for the week ending June 6, 2020.
 As of the week ending April 24, 2021, the novel has spent 42 weeks on the list.

 Publishers Weekly wrote, "Bennett renders her characters and their struggles with great compassion, and explores the complicated state of mind that Stella finds herself in while passing as white."
 In its starred review, Kirkus Reviews wrote, "The scene in which Stella adopts her white persona is a tour de force of doubling and confusion."
 The Washington Post called The Vanishing Half a "fierce examination of contemporary passing and the price so many pay for a new identity".
 The New York Times wrote, "Bennett balances the literary demands of dynamic characterisation with the historical and social realities of her subject matter."

-In a mixed review for The New York Times, Ayana Mathis wrote, "The novel fails to imagine meaningful story lines or compelling links between the young women and their mothers' burdens.
+In a mixed review for The New York Times, author Ayana Mathis wrote, "The novel fails to imagine meaningful story lines or compelling links between the young women and their mothers' burdens.
 As a result, their sections struggle to find momentum and weight."

 It was selected for The New York Times Book Reviews "10 Best Books of 2020" list.
 Former United States President Barack Obama included the novel on his list of favourite books of 2020.